R31N4LD0/tekever/README.md

 ## Tests

 They are here!
-Just run the command: `yarn test`to launche the test runner in the watch mode.
+Just run the command: `yarn test` to launch the test runner in the watch mode.

 It uses Enzyme with the temporarilly adapter for React 17 [@wojtekmaj](https://github.com/wojtekmaj/enzyme-adapter-react-17) until the official version cames out.